gradient header image

 Message from the Chair

-The Executive Committee of the Section, commonly known as TEXCOM, is comprised of 35 attorneys who volunteer their time for a six-year term to work towards a logical development of the law in the field of trusts and estates.
-Applications to join the Executive Committee are accepted every year in the spring.
-Attorneys also may participate in the Section’s activities by volunteering to serve on one of our subcommittees.
+The Trusts and Estates Section Executive Committee (TEXCOM) is comprised of 38 attorneys who each serve a six-year term.
+TEXCOM works to advance the practice of trusts and estates law in California by educating attorneys, promoting scholarship, and improving our statutes through the legislative process.
+Applications to join the Executive Committee are accepted every year in early spring.
+Section members also may participate by volunteering to serve on one of TEXCOM’s subcommittees.

 TEXCOM selectively submits Amicus Curiae Briefs on topics affecting the development of the law of trusts and estates.
 TEXCOM submitted CLA’s first amicus brief and participated in oral argument at the California Supreme Court in Barefoot v.
 Jennings (2020) 8 Cal.5th 822.